 #3 Look for added extras

-Are travel agents really worth it in 2017?
+Are travel agents really worth it?

-For the average holiday, no. With a little bit of online research and bargain shopping you’ll manage to find plenty of recommendations for your holiday and some travel deals.
+With a little bit of online research and bargain shopping you’ll manage to find plenty of recommendations for your holiday and some travel deals.

 But if you’re embarking on a complex trip, or travelling with a large group, a travel agent can scout for insider deals, and handle some of the more tricky details.